Michaelangel007/resume/README.md

-I am currently CLOSED to new possibilities at this time.
+I am currently OPEN to new possibilities at this time.

-February 2023
+May 2024